devashishpatil56/devashishpatil56/README.md

 This is Devashish.
 I am a cloud engineer and a python developer.
 I have experience with the 3 major public cloud platforms, AWS, Azure and GCP.
 I also have development experience with python, with frameworks such as Django and Flask and Apache Airflow.
 I am also exploring other technologies such as Kubernetes and Terraform.

-I have a keen interest in Technical writing and I write on https://medium.com/codebyte.
+I have a keen interest in Technical writing and I write on my medium publication: [CodeByte](https://medium.com/codebyte)

 <!--